mixu/minitask/cache.md

     cache.file(inputPath)

+Where inputPath is some file that is used as an input to produce some result or metadata.

 Each file can have metadata associated with it:

     cache.file('...').data(key, [value])

 This metadata is valid for as long as the file does not change.
+Note: it is a good idea to include as much metadata as possible into the key, including things like the package.json version of the code that generated the data and so on.
+This ensures that things will be invalidated when the actual processing code changes.
+You can use `Task.hash` to hash the key as shown in the examples.

 Each file can also have file paths associated with it:

     cache.file('...').path(taskStr, [path])

+Note that result files with paths inside the cache (e.g. generated via `cache.filepath()`) are automatically deleted when the input file changes.

 For generic metadata shared across all entries in a particular cache location, you can use: